rrowniak/ecalc/README.md

-# ecalc
+# Electronics Calculator
-A simple command line calculator for electronics that ease the most common calculations.
+This is a command-line calculator written in Go that simplifies the most common calculations for electronics.

 ## Building
-The calculator is written in Go.
-Download and build process is as simple as:
+To download and build the calculator, follow these simple steps:
 ```
 $ cd $GOPATH/src
 $ git clone https://github.com/rrowniak/ecalc.git
 $ go build ecalc
 $ go install ecalc
 ```
-Optional tests can be done:
+You can also run optional tests by executing:
 ```
 $ go test ecalc/logic
 $ go run ecalc help
 ```
 ## Usage
 ###### Help
-Get basic help:
+Get basic help by running:
 ```
 $ ecalc help
 ```
 ###### Ohm's law
-Calculate current, voltage or resistance according to [the Ohm's law](https://en.wikipedia.org/wiki/Ohm%27s_law).
+Calculate current, voltage, or resistance according to [Ohm's Law](https://en.wikipedia.org/wiki/Ohm%27s_law).
+Here are some examples:
-Examples:
 ```
 $ ecalc ohm 1A 1V
 1.00 Ω (1.000000 Ω), power 1.00 W